After the

 surrender of Japan in World War II, the US intelligence personnel found

 themselves in a very comfortable position.
-The American occupation
+The US occupation

-administration simply ordered - and the Japanese authorities quickly organized
+administration simply gave an order - and the Japanese authorities quickly organized

-the writing of the history of the Second World War in order to make it easier
+the writing of the history of the Second World War in the Pacific from the Japanese point of view in order to make it easier

-for American researchers to work on American history of the past war.
+for American researchers to work on American history of the Pacific War.

 Unfortunately,